 The love of history and architecture drove their vision, producing a vibrant neighborhood designed to draw both residents and visitors to its 16 ½ block area.
 After being christened “The Gaslamp Quarter,” the district was placed on the National Historic Register in 1980.
 Subsequently, The Gaslamp Quarter Foundation formed in 1981 as a 501(c)(3) not-for-profit charitable corporation.
 In 1996, its name was changed to the “Gaslamp Quarter Historical Foundation” in order to reflect its role in historical preservation.

-These preservation efforts culminated in acquiring and restoring the William Heath Davis House, now the home of the Foundation and recently re-named the Gaslamp Museum.
+These preservation efforts culminated in acquiring and restoring the William Heath Davis House, now called the Gaslamp Museum at the Davis-Horton House and the home of the Foundation.
+Through its period rooms the House tells the stories of the many people who lived and used the house throughout its history.

 Whether you live nearby or far away, we invite you to stop by and avail yourself of a unique chapter in the Gaslamp Quarter’s history and the history of early San Diego.